layershift/enscale-docs/pages/03.features/02.horizontal-scaling/docs.10.md

 !!!
 If you change files in the Enscale file manager, you have the option to save the changes to all nodes of the same type.

 ### Adding new nodes
-Adding a new node will always result in an empty node, as such we allow this for non-runtime nodes only.
+Adding a new node will always result in an empty node, as such we allow this for non-runtime nodes only (unless the environment doesn't have a runtime node).
 You will always need to make sure new nodes are configured properly.

 ##### Step 1